keenode/kplate/README.md

 * `gulp build:prod`
     Simply builds the `prod` folder and does not launch a server.

+* `gulp serve:dev`
+    Starts up a server that hosts the development directory on localhost:8000.

+* `gulp serve:prod`
+    Starts up a server that hosts the production directory on localhost:8000.

 ## Recommendations
 * It is recommended that you update properties on both `package.json` and `bower.json` files to reflect your current project.
 * If you are using git on your project, you can remove the hidden .git folder and run `git init` to start your own repository.